TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/Gerrit/Index.rst

    If you do not want to code anything but like to review changes, there is a dedicated, easy to use Review Box based on Vagrant available at https://github.com/Tuurlijk/TYPO3.Review.

-If you want to test the changed code on your local machine you can use a technique called **cherry-picking** with GIT.
+If you want to test the changed code on your local machine you can use a technique called **cherry-picking** with Git.
 In order to get the right command Gerrit_ offers a handy feature available under the **Download Button** in the top right corner of the Gerrit_ UI.